sam0x2b/vivirun/README.md

 ## License
 GNU Geenral Public License Version 2

-_"Vivirun" graphic made by recreating and combining graphisc from screenchots of the game._
+_"Vivirun" graphic made by recreating and combining graphics from screenchots of the game._